-Users of Bank credit only have a morosity rate of 10%, which is half the value reported by users of both Bank and Retail credit (Table 2).
-Also, Bank users have much larger loan amounts and longer maturities than the users of Retail Stores.
-In Chile neither Retail Stores or institutions of Social Credit are able to offer heterogeneous interest rates to their customers, only Banks offer customer specific interest rates (Marinovic, Matus, Flores and Silva, 2011), so the economic theory predicts that Banks will get the best observable risk types by offering better loan terms such as lower interest rates, larger loan amounts and longer maturities.
-While Social Debt lenders are unable to risk price their offers, these institutions are able to garnish their clients' wages easily, therefore this high punishment cost should explain their low morosity rates.
+and longer maturities than the users of Retail Stores.
+In Chile neither Retail Stores or institutions of Union Credit are able to offer heterogeneous interest rates to their customers, only Banks offer customer specific interest rates (Marinovic, Matus, Flores and Silva, 2011), so the economic theory predicts that Banks will get the best observable risk types by offering better loan terms such as lower interest rates, larger loan amounts and longer maturities.
+While Union Debt lenders are unable to risk price their offers, these institutions are able to garnish their clients' wages easily. therefore this high punishment cost should explain their low morosity rates.
 However, households with both Bank and Retail Store debt have morosity rates as high as the customers of Retail Stores only.
 Perhaps this can be explained because such debtors have an unobservable taste for high loan amounts.
 Table 2 shows that households with both Bank and Retail Store debt have much higher loan amounts than the debtors of Bank and Retail Store separately, which could be a sign that these are debtors with particularly high needs for liquidity.
 The households with Other Debts also have high loan amounts and morosity rates, but perhaps this can be explained by special characteristics of these debtors.
 For example, education loans are granted to younger agents, who may be more subject to unemployment risk and unstable income.
-Also, perhaps education and auto loans have lower punishment costs for morosity, since lenders cannot deduct payments and punishment fees from their clients' bank accounts (as Banks do) or their wages (as Social Credit institutions do).
+Also, perhaps education and auto loans have lower punishment costs for morosity, since lenders cannot deduct payments and punishment fees from their clients' bank accounts (as Banks do) or their wages (as Union Credit institutions do).